prajwal032004/Recipe-Maker/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Self License.
 See the LICENSE file for details.

 ---